SEMamba++: A General Speech Restoration Framework Leveraging Global, Local, and Periodic Spectral Patterns: Experimental settings

-\textbf{Evaluation Metrics} As comprehensive evaluation metrics, we considered a set of neural and signal processing-based speech quality metrics.
+\textbf{Evaluation Metrics} We considered a range of neural and signal processing-based speech quality metrics.
 For neural speech quality prediction, we utilized SCOREQ~\cite{ragano2024scoreq}, UTMOS~\cite{saeki2022utmosutokyosarulabvoicemoschallenge}, and DNSMOS~\cite{reddy2021dnsmosnonintrusiveperceptualobjective} to assess the overall perceptual quality and naturalness.
 For SCOREQ, we used the version trained on synthetic data quality prediction in no-reference mode to better predict the quality of machine-generated speech.
 In DNSMOS, we utilized three distinct metrics: speech quality (SIG), background noise quality (BAK), and overall quality (OVRL) to provide a general evaluation.
 To evaluate signal fidelity, we used three metrics.
 Perceptual Evaluation of Speech Quality (PESQ)~\cite{941023} was included to calculate the signal similarity between the real and enhanced speech.
 Log spectral distance (LSD) was incorporated to quantify the spectral distortion of the restored speech against the clean speech.
 Lastly, Levenshtein phone similarity (LPS)~\cite{10363040} was used to capture speech mumbling and phoneme similarity, which is useful in evaluating generative speech enhancement models.
+We followed the official implementation in ~\cite{URGENT-Zhang2024} for calculating LPS.
 Across all tables, the best and second-best scores in each evaluation metric are \textbf{boldfaced} and \underline{underlined}.
 Additionally, the real-time factor (RTF) was calculated on a single A6000 GPU to quantify the model's actual efficiency.
 RTF was calculated as the time required to process a second of speech.